Abhishekvrshny/java-synchronized-threads-benchmark/Readme.md

 ```

 ## Interpretation
-It is evident from the run that `platform` threads `yield` on `sleeping` and release the processor to other threads, while `virtual` threads seem to be holding on the processor and hence total execution time adds up once the total number of threads executing exceeds the total processor count.
+It is evident from the run that `platform` threads `yield` on `sleeping` and release the processor to other threads, while `virtual` threads seem to be holding on to the processor and hence total execution time adds up once the total number of threads executing exceeds the total processor count.

 ## Detailed Explanation
 TBD